Bodev13/conduit-fullstack-app/README.md

 • Deploy to Cloud VM via SSH

 - The workflow connects to your Cloud VM using a secure SSH key stored in GitHub Secrets
-- It navigates to the project directory on the VM, stops any running containers, and starts the services in detached mode using docker-compose up -d
+- It navigates to the project directory on the VM, stops any running containers, and starts the services in detached mode using `docker compose up -d`
-- If any errors occur, the workflow stops automatically (set -e).
+- If any errors occur, the workflow stops automatically (`set -e`).
 Required GitHub Secrets

 To make the deployment work, the following secrets must be created in your repository settings